PhilippBlum/2021-ws_do_pb/Ambidextruous_Organization.md

 2. Reduction of change
 3. Retaining and protecting identity.

-##### Example:
-Building new teams with focusing on specific skills from old ones so reusing or using the resources differently than before.
-Teams who are working together for several years have adapted the behavior, thinking and vision of the other team members.
-Switching up the teams and recreating on a different type of focus it could help to reactivate those resources for the better.

 ---

 # Results of exploration
 * Organizations that focus on exploration fix their gaze upon the horizon.